-- 18. Misuse of attendance monitoring processes is a disciplinary offence and is a breach of this policy and the Community Code of Conduct. - 19.
-Examples of misuse includes. - a.
-A student being marked present (e.g. by another student) when they are absent; - b.
-Swiping someone else's card on the attendance monitoring reader; - c.
-Repeatedly leaving class early without a good reason; - d.
-Falsifying documents to gain an authorised absence. - 20.If a student is found to be misusing the attendance monitoring process, the matter will be referred to the Student Disciplinary Procedure.
-Where a student taps in to a class and leaves early the attendance may be recorded as an absence.
+- 21. Misusing the attendance monitoring processes is a disciplinary offence and is a breach of this policy and the Student Code of Conduct. - 22.
+Examples of misuse include: - A student being marked present (e.g. by another student) when they are absent. - Swiping someone else's card on the attendance monitoring reader - Leaving class early without a good reason and permission from the tutor - Falsifying documents to gain an authorised absence - 23.
+If a student is found to be misusing the attendance monitoring process, the matter will be referred to the Student Disciplinary Procedure.